 If everything is fair, you should expect positive and negative slippage to balance out, averaging close to zero.
 But if you find that negative slippage is showing up much more often, that’s a problem of which you need to be aware.

-Running this kind of random test costs money because you’re trading live, but it’s money well spent especially if you’re trading frequently or in large volumes.
+Running this kind of test costs money because you’re trading live, but it’s well spent, especially if you trade frequently or in large volumes.
 Over time, it can save you from trading with a broker who is not working in your best interests.

 Myth 1: Slippage only works against you